Dwarves in Middle-earth: Calendar

-Tolkien's only mention of the Dwarves' calendar is in The Hobbit, regarding the "dwarves' New Year" or Durin's Day, which occurs on the day of the last new moon of autumn.
-Astronomer Bradley E. Schaefer has analysed the astronomical determinants of Durin's Day.
+Tolkien's only mention of the Dwarves' calendar is in The Hobbit, regarding the "dwarves' New Year" (Durin's Day), which occurs on the day of the last new moon of autumn.
+However, in his first drafts of the book, Durin's Day was the first new moon of autumn.
+After he had finished writing the book, Tolkien went back and changed all occurrences of the date to the last new moon, more in keeping with the real-world Celtic calendar, but overlooked one mention in Chapter IV, which still named the date as the first new moon.
+Tolkien never noticed this inconsistency, and it was not corrected until the 1995 edition of the book.
+The astronomer Bradley E. Schaefer has analysed the astronomical determinants of Durin's Day.
 He concluded that – as with many real-world lunar calendars – the date of Durin's Day is observational, dependent on the first visible crescent moon.

-Concept and creation
+Analysis

 Norse myth

-In The Book of Lost Tales, the very few Dwarves who appear are portrayed as evil beings, employers of Orc mercenaries and in conflict with the Elves—who are the imagined "authors" of the myths, and are therefore biased against Dwarves.
-Tolkien was inspired by the dwarves of Norse myths and of Germanic folklore (such as those of the Brothers Grimm), from whom his Dwarves take their characteristic affinity with mining, metalworking, and crafting.
+In Tolkien's The Book of Lost Tales, the very few Dwarves who appear are portrayed as evil beings, employers of Orc mercenaries and in conflict with the Elves—who are the imagined "authors" of the myths, and are therefore biased against Dwarves.
+Tolkien was inspired by the dwarves of Norse myths and of later Germanic folklore (such as that of the Brothers Grimm), from whom his Dwarves take their characteristic affinity with mining, metalworking, and crafting.